Alma Thomas: Post-college career

 In the 1940s Thomas also joined Lois Mailou Jones's artist community, "The Little Paris Group (or "Little Paris Studio," or "Little Paris Studio group").
 This group of Black Washington artists was founded by Jones and Céline Marie Tabary, both artists and members of the Howard University art faculty (Jones from 1930 to 1977, and Tabary beginning in 1945).
 The date of the group's founding is described variously as during the German occupation of Paris (i.e., 1940 to 1944), "the late 1940s," 1945, 1946, or 1948.
 It met either weekly or twice per week, at Jones' studio, the "Little Paris studio," in her home at 1220 Quincy Street NE, in Washington's Brookland neighborhood.
 It existed for five years.
 It offered developing artists an opportunity to paint from the model, to improve their techniques -- "developing skills and styles," and "to hone their skills and exchange critiques"—as well as a salon, or discussion forum—to "talk about the latest developments in modern art, particularly as it was centered in Paris."
 Other members of the group in addition to Jones and Tabary included Delilah Pierce and Thomas, as well as Bruce Brown, Ruth Brown, Richard Dempsey, Barbara Linger, Don Roberts, Desdemona Wade, Frank West, and Elizabeth Williamson.
 A photo, from Thomas's archives, of a 1948 gathering of the group shows thirteen artists and a male model.

 In 1958, Thomas visited art centers in Western Europe with Temple University students in an extensive tour arranged by that university's Tyler School of Art.

 Her involvement with the Little Paris Group is said to have inspired Thomas to seek further academic training at American University.
 One source states that in the early 1950s, "the A.U. art department was regarded in many quarters as 'the' avant-garde art department in the nation."
-Accordingly, in 1950, at the age of 59, she began a decade of studies at that university, taking night and weekend classes, studying Art History and painting.
+Accordingly, in 1950, at the age of 59, she began a decade of studies at that university, taking night and weekend classes, studying art, including art history and painting.
 At American University she studied painting with Robert Franklin Gates and Ben "Joe" Summerford.
 But Jacob Kainen was her most influential teacher there, and would become a close friend for the rest of her lifetime.
-When Tomas studied with Kainin in fall 1957, he considered her as a fellow artist rather than as a student.
+When Thomas studied with Kainen in fall 1957, he considered her a fellow artist rather than a student.
 Kainen had met Thomas in 1934, at the Barnet-Aden Gallery, and in 1957, he agreed to take over teaching an intensive year-long A.U. class for six selected top painting students, including Thomas, but the administration allowed 32 students, many of them beginners, to take the class and Kainen quit in frustration after one term.